Arcadia (regional unit): Modern history

 Arcadia was one of the centres of the Greek War of Independence which saw victories in their battles including one in Tripoli.
 After a victorious revolutionary war, Arcadia was finally incorporated into the newly created Greek state.
 Arcadia saw economic growth and small emigration.

 In the 20th century, Arcadia experienced extensive population loss through emigration, mostly to the Americas.
 Many Arcadian villages lost half their inhabitants, and fears arose that they would turn into ghost towns.
 Arcadia now has a smaller population than Corinthia.
 Demographers expected that its population would halve between 1951 and the early 21st century.
 The population has fallen to 87,000 in 2011.

 An earthquake measuring 5.9 on the Richter magnitude scale shook Megalopoli and the surrounding area in 1965.
 Large numbers of buildings were destroyed, leaving people homeless.
 Within a couple of years, the buildings were rebuilt anti-seismically.
 This earthquake revealed an underground source of lignite in the area, and in 1967 construction began on the Megalopoli Power Plant, which began operating in 1970.
 The mining area south of the plant is the largest mining area in the peninsula and continues to the present day with one settlement moved.

 In July and August 2007 forest fires caused damage in Arcadia, notably in the mountains.

 In 2008, a theory proposed by classicist Christos Mergoupis suggested that the mummified remains of Alexander the Great (not his actual tomb), may in fact be located in Gortynia-Arkadia, in the Peloponnese of Greece.
 Since 2008, this research is ongoing and currently being conducted in Greece.
 The research was first mentioned on CNN International in May 2008.

 Language

 When, during the Greek Dark Ages (c.
 1200 BC–800 BC), Doric Greek was introduced to the Peloponnese, the older Arcadocypriot Greek language apparently survived in Arcadia.
 Arcadocypriot never became a literary dialect, but it is known from inscriptions.
 Tsan is a letter of the Greek alphabet occurring only in Arcadia, shaped like Cyrillic И; it represents an affricate that developed from labiovelars in context where they became t in other dialects.

 The Tsakonian language, still spoken on the coast of modern Arcadia (but in the Classical period considered the southern Argolid coast immediately adjoining Arcadia), is a descendant of Doric Greek, and as such is an exceptional example of a surviving regional dialect of archaic Greek.
 The principal cities of Tsakonia are the Arcadian coastal towns of Leonidio and Tyros.

 Administration

-The regional unit Arcadia is subdivided into 5 municipalities.
-These are (number as in the map in the infobox):
+The regional unit Arcadia is subdivided into five municipalities.
+(Numbered as on map in infobox):